Background on the Pisano Nativity Panel

 It is not as if artists in Italy were unfamiliar with classic sculpture and ‘rediscovered it’.
 In reality, they were surrounded by the ruins of Ancient Roman civilization.
 But, the development of art had moved them away from the classical works towards a focus on the truths of Christianity.
 Ancient Greece and Rome had valued the individual and celebrated the human as the pinnacle of creation.
 Their gods and goddesses were very human and were represented as larger, more powerful versions of regular humans.
 Moving away from their pagan roots, the early church rejected much of the artistic culture that surrounded them.

 Nicola Pisano, drawn by the relief sculptures on ancient Roman sarcophagi around him, incorporated not just the style but the content of Rome.
 In particular, two sarcophagi provided models that he incorporated into the panels on the pulpit.
 Compare the Mary figure, her clothing and headpiece with the panel on the sarcophagus, and you can see the similarities.
 The Virgin Mary strongly resembles an Etruscan matron reclining in the Roman fashion.
 The clothing of the surrounding figures is Roman, not Medieval.

 The melding of Christianity and Classic themes is most vividly apparent in a sculpture just under the nativity panel.
 This figure is the virtue, Fortitude.
 He is copied from the nude standing in front of the female figure on the sarcophagus, but that is not all.
-Around his shoulders is the lion cloak that signifies that this is Hercules of Greek mythology (Hercules slew the Nemean Lion and made his coat into a cloak with protective powers).
+Around Fortitude’s shoulders is the lion cloak that signifies that this is Hercules of Greek mythology.
+Hercules slew the Nemean Lion and made his coat into a cloak with protective powers.
 Hercules is a natural representation of strength and fortitude, but equating the Greek half-god with a Christian virtue goes far beyond borrowing Roman art principles.
-For the first time we see a borrowing of classical concepts melding with Christian ones.
+For the first time, we see a borrowing of classical concepts melding with Christian ones.